alihhussain/WhatTheHack/025-ArcForServers/Coach/Solutions/readme.md

-# What the Hack: Azure Arc for Servers
+# What the Hack: Azure Arc enabled Servers

 ## Proctor Solution Files